-Visit RDC's Course Catalogue
+Visit RDP's Course Catalogue

-The Course Catalogue displays descriptions of all courses offered at Red Deer College.
+The Course Catalogue displays descriptions of all courses offered at Red Deer Polytechnic.
 Some courses are not offered every year.
 Check the timetable to see if specific courses will be offered.
 Each course description includes:

 - Course Acronym, Number, Name and Description including equivalents and pre/corequisites.